hmammana/javascript-style-guide/README.md

 - We dont't use the increment operator.
 - We don't calculate the length on each iteration.
 - We don't put semicolon at the end of the for statement.
+- We put a space between 'for' and '('.
+- We put a space between ')' and '{'.

     ```js
     // Good :)